-Hospice: These services are covered for members under 21 years of age who are certified by a physician as being terminally ill and having six months or less to live.
+Hospice: These services are covered for members who are certified by a physician as being terminally ill and having six months or less to live.
 See the AMPM for details on covered hospice services.

 Hospital: Inpatient services include semi-private accommodations for routine care, intensive and coronary care, surgical care, obstetrics and newborn nurseries, and behavioral health emergency/crisis services.
-If the member's medical condition requires isolation, private inpatient accommodations are covered.
+If the member's medical condition requires isolation; private inpatient accommodations are covered.
 Nursing services, dietary services and ancillary services such as laboratory, radiology, pharmaceuticals, medical supplies, blood and blood derivatives, etc. are also covered.
-Outpatient hospital services include any of the above, which may be appropriately provided on an outpatient or ambulatory basis (i.e. laboratory, radiology, therapies, ambulatory surgery, etc.).
-Observation services may be provided on an outpatient basis, if determined reasonable and necessary, when deciding whether the member should be admitted for inpatient care.
+Outpatient hospital services include any of the above services, which may be appropriately provided on an outpatient or ambulatory basis (i.e. laboratory, radiology, therapies, ambulatory surgery, etc.).
+Observation services may be provided on an outpatient basis if determined reasonable and necessary, when deciding whether the member should be admitted for inpatient care.
 Observation services include the use of a bed and periodic monitoring by hospital nursing staff and/or other staff to evaluate, stabilize or treat medical conditions of a significant degree of instability and/or disability.

-Immunizations: The Contractor shall provide immunizations for adults (21 years of age and older) to include diphtheria-tetanus, influenza, pneumococcus, rubella, measles and hepatitis-B. For all members under the age of 21, immunization requirements include diphtheria, tetanus, pertussis vaccine (DPT), inactivated polio vaccine (IPV), measles, mumps, rubella (MMR) vaccine, H. influenza, type B (HIB) vaccine, hepatitis B (Hep B) vaccine, varicella zoster virus (VZV) vaccine and pneumococcal conjugate vaccine (PCV).
-The Contractor is required to meet specific immunization rates for members under the age of 21, which are described in Paragraph 24, Performance Standards.
+Immunizations: Immunization requirements include diphtheria, tetanus, pertussis vaccine (DTaP) or (DPT), inactivated polio vaccine (IPV), measles, mumps, rubella (MMR) vaccine, H. influenza, type B (HIB) vaccine, hepatitis B (Hep B) vaccine, and varicella zoster virus (VZV) vaccine, and pneumococcal conjugate vaccine (PCV) Immunizations for AHCCCS members younger than age 19 are provided under the Federal Vaccines for Children (VFC) program.
+The Contractor is required to meet specific immunization rates, which are described in Section 13 Performance Standards.

-Indian Health Service (IHS): AHCCCSA will reimburse claims on a FFS basis for acute care services that are medically necessary, eligible for 100% Federal reimbursement, and are provided to Title XIX members enrolled with the Contractor, in an IHS or a 638 tribal facility.
+Indian Health Services (IHS): AHCCCSA will reimburse claims on a FFS basis to providers for acute care services that are medically necessary and eligible for 100% Federal reimbursement, and that are provided to Title XIX members in an IHS or a 638 tribal facility.
 The Contractor is responsible for reimbursement to IHS or tribal facilities for emergency services provided to Title XXI Native American members enrolled with the Contractor.
-The Contractor may choose to subcontract with an IHS or 638 tribal facility as part of their provider network for the delivery of covered services, however, the Contractor will be liable for the cost of the care in the event they choose to do so.
+The Contractor may choose to subcontract with and pay an IHS or 638 tribal facility as part of their provider network for delivery of covered services; however the Contractor will be liable for the cost of the care in the event they choose to do so.

-Laboratory: Laboratory services for diagnostic, screening and monitoring purposes are covered when provided by a CLIA (Clinical Laboratory Improvement Act) approved free standing, hospital, clinic, physician office or other health care facility laboratory.
+Laboratory: Laboratory services for diagnostic, screening and monitoring purposes are covered when provided by a CLIA (Clinical Laboratory Improvement Act) approved free-standing hospital, clinic, physician office or other health care facility laboratory.

-Upon written request, the Contractor may obtain laboratory test data on members from a freestanding laboratory or hospital- based laboratory subject to the requirements specified in A.R.S. § 36-2903(R) and (S).
+Upon written request, a Contractor may obtain laboratory test data on members from a free-standing laboratory or hospital based laboratory subject to the requirements specified in A.R.S. § 36-2903(R) and (S).

 The data shall be used exclusively for quality improvement activities and health care outcome studies required and/or approved by the Administration.